 You can think about CI/CD as being a team value proposition, right?
 Anytime you have multiple developers working on a code base, there's a whole universe of stuff that tends to come with it that's less important.
 If you were just an individual developer, writing by yourself, the reality is that we tend to have this idea, this mental model of developers as solo practitioners.
 What it means to actually develop and work in a team is very different from what it means to develop and work as an individual.

-Most enterprise sales area bout business transformation in some way.
-What an enterprise is buying a product for is to be good at a business process.
+Most enterprise sales are about business transformation in some way.
+What an enterprise is buying a product for, is to be good at a business process.
 This is even true of something like Heroku.
-This s one of the more strategic things that you as an organization need to focus on.
+This is one of the more strategic things that you as an organization need to focus on.
 That's what commands the C suite attention.
 There's some fundamental business change that's trying to be affected.
 Great enterprise sales align to that.
 What company isn't trying to fundamentally grow its customer revenue?
-To use kind of a cliche, compliance is a good anchor, but also, something that is really transformative and strategic to the business.
+To use kind of a cliche, compliance is a good anchor, but also something that is really transformative and strategic to the business.

 A lot of where developers get frustrated is like-- "I'm selling a Kubernetes run time.
 Why isn't that the most strategic thing in the world?
 Look how cool and different it is?"
 Well, you've got to build the delta between the potential of that product and technology change and its realization to make it as simple as possible to spoon feed to have an impact on transforming an organization.
 That is the difference between an individual product and an enterprise product.
 It's hard and you have to have empathy for organizations to do it.